 Cash flow is a huge problem for hardware startups.
 It’s likely the biggest problem after getting manufacturing up and running.
 Most manufacturers require a partial payment upfront with the remaining amount due before shipping.

 If you plan to sell your product directly to consumers via your website then the time it takes to get paid for those units depends on how fast you sell your inventory.
-It most likely will take months to sell those units.
+Keep in mind that it will most likely take months for you to sell those units.

 Purchase order financing and invoice factoring are two common ways for you to finance this amount.

-Sales/Marketing Reasons Why Hardware Startups Fail
+Sales/Marketing Reasons Why Hardware Businesses Fail

 Most entrepreneurs focus all of their effort on product development while neglecting the most important part of launching a new hardware product: selling it.
 Without sales nothing else you do really matters.

-But to be a successful entrepreneur you need to embrace going outside of your comfort zone.
-If I can muster the courage to call on large retailers, manage a team of 20 sales people, and run a tradeshow booth, then so can you!
+But to be a successful entrepreneur, you absolutely need to embrace going outside of your comfort zone.
+If an introvert like me can muster the courage to call on large retailers, manage a team of 20 sales people, and run a tradeshow booth, then so can you!

-#11 – Failed to know their end customer needs/wants
+Failed to know their end customer’s needs/wants

 Don’t mistake positive comments from potential customers as proof the product will sell.
 Just because someone says they like your product, or that they would purchase it, doesn’t really mean they will purchase it.
 Nothing speaks the truth like actual sales.